 Once you’ve racked up some Wikibuy credits, you can redeem them for gift cards from a selection of partner merchants.

 If you’re a savvy online shopper, you probably already know that prices on your favorite products fluctuate regularly, as sales pop up with various online merchants.
-Luckily, Wikibuy has taken some of the work away from scanning the web for the best price.
+Luckily, Wikibuy has taken some of the work away from scanning the web for deals.

 With Wikibuy watchlists, you can add your favorite products and have Wikibuy automatically monitor for price drops.
 When the app finds you a good price, you’ll get a notification to buy.